sequix/sup/README.md

 # Maximum size in megabytes of the log file before it gets rotated.
 128 MiB by default.
 maxSize = 128
 ```

+# FAQs

+1.Can I reload the config of sup itself?

+No. I recommand you use config file to leave the config of sup immutable.
+For those using command line flags (like [VictoriaMeitrcs](https://github.com/VictoriaMetrics/VictoriaMetrics)), write a bash shell with `exec` command to execute the actual program, so that `restart` could sense the changes of flags.